Floorp-Projects/Floorp/mobile/android/docs/rfcs/0009-remove-interactors-and-controllers.md

 }

 // 2.
 Clicking into `interactor.select` will lead to SelectionInteractor<T>.
 // 3.
-Searching for implementors of that interface will lead us to another interface, `HistoryInteractor : SelectionInteractor<History>`
+Searching for implementers of that interface will lead us to another interface, `HistoryInteractor : SelectionInteractor<History>`
 // 4.
 DefaultHistoryInteractor implements HistoryInteractor
 override fun open(item: History) {
     historyController.handleSelect(item)